-Texas getting first immigrant lockup built under Trump
+Texas getting first immigrant center built under Trump

-AUSTIN, Texas (AP) — A private prison company has announced a $110 million federal contract to build the first new immigrant detention center under the Trump administration.
+AUSTIN, Texas (AP) — A private prison company announced Thursday it has won a $110-million federal contract to build in Texas the first new immigrant detention center under the Trump administration.

-The GEO Group said Thursday the 1,000-bed detention center will be in Conroe, Texas, north of Houston.
-It’s scheduled to open by December 2018.
+The GEO Group said that its 1,000-bed detention facility will be in Conroe, north of Houston, and will open by the end of next year.
+The facility coincides with President Donald Trump’s promised expansion of immigration detention, part of a larger crackdown on immigrants in the country illegally that includes detaining people seeking asylum while they go through immigration proceedings.

-The center coincides with President Donald Trump’s promised expansion of immigration detention, part of a crackdown on immigrants in the country illegally.
+U.S. Immigration and Customs Enforcement already has a record of more than 41,000 detainees.

-With 41,000-plus immigrants detained, U.S. Immigration and Customs Enforcement already has a record detention capacity.
+The agency has also identified an additional 21,000 unused beds that it plans to use for detention, according to a memo reported Wednesday by the Washington Post.
+That memo notes that “ICE will be unable to secure additional detention capacity until funding has been identified.”

 Most Read Stories